Popular Indian street food Wheat Ladi Pavs or wheat dinner rolls made from scratch. So soft and fluffy!Wheat Ladi Pav Recipe

 Wheat Ladi Pav Recipe

-- 2 tablespoon Butter to brush the top
+- 2 tablespoons Butter to brush the top

 - 1 teaspoon Black sesame seeds (optional)